Backcountry Guides' Favorite Backpacks | Pro Choices and Reviews

 Iwao Saeki (Tyrol)

-He has been fond of mountain climbing and skiing since he was a child.
-He participated in the Inter-High School Championships in competitive skiing during his junior and senior high school years.
-He then became absorbed in competitive canoeing.
-After winning a prize at the National Athletic Meet, he returned to the mountain climbing world.
-He is best known for being a mountain ski guide.
-He supported the filming of the movie "Tsurugi-dake: Ten no Ki" as a mountain guide.
+He has been familiar with mountaineering and ski mountaineering since childhood.
+He competed in the Inter-High School Championships and other competitions in competitive skiing during middle and high school.
+Afterward, he devoted himself to competitive canoeing.
+He returned to the mountaineering world after winning an award at the National Sports Festival.
+He specializes in mountain ski guiding.
+He supported the filming of the movie "Tsurugidake: Ten no Ki" as a mountain guide.

 http://www.t-tyrol.com/index.html